 Irritable bowel syndrome

-IBS can occur at any age, but it often begins in the teen years or early adulthood.
+IBS can occur at any age.
+Often, it begins in the teen years or early adulthood.
 It is twice as common in women as in men.

-For some people, the symptoms may get worse for a few weeks or a month, and then decrease for a while.
-For other people, symptoms are present most of the time.
+The symptoms may get worse for a few weeks or a month, and then decrease for a while.
+In other cases, symptoms are present most of the time.

 Exams and Tests

 There is no test to diagnose IBS.
 Most of the time, your health care provider can diagnose IBS based on your symptoms.
 Eating a lactose-free diet for 2 weeks may help the provider identify lactase deficiency (or lactose intolerance).

 The following tests may be done to rule out other problems:

 Your provider may recommend a colonoscopy.
 During this test, a flexible tube is inserted through the anus to examine the colon.
 You may need this test if: